School days, school days…

 - 1 of 11 school districts in the nation to be named Innovative District for 2018 by the International Center for Leadership in Education

-2019 Distinguished School Board Award presented by GA School
+2019 Distinguished School Board Award presented by GA School Board Association.

 The Cherokee Charter Academy is a SACS accredited, tuition-free public charter school educating students in grades K-8.
 The Cherokee Charter Academy is a member of the Charter Schools USA family of schools and provides Cherokee County with a great neighborhood school of choice.
 The mission of Cherokee Charter Academy is to provide students with the necessary tools and skills needed to develop superior levels of achievement.
 They strive for academic, social and physical excellence by providing a quality and challenging curriculum while also promoting positive moral and social values, fostering an atmosphere of self-discipline in a safe learning environment, and maximizing individual productivity to meet the needs of a changing global society.
 CCA students are able to maximize their potential for successfully actualizing their goals with confidence and intrinsic motivation, thereby enabling each student to become a lifelong learner and strong functional contributor to their local as well as global community.